0xor0ne/awesome-list/topics/cybersec.md

 - ["Understanding a Payload’s Life Featuring Meterpreter & Other Guests "][315]
 - ["Understanding Dirty Pagetable - m0leCon Finals 2023 CTF Writeup"][591]
 - ["Understanding the Heap - a beautiful mess"][348]
+- ["Unleashing ksmbd: crafting remote exploits of the Linux kernel"][828]
 - ["Unleashing ksmbd: remote exploitation of the Linux kernel (ZDI-23-979, ZDI-23-980)"][533]
 - ["Unlimited Results: Breaking Firmware Encryption of ESP32-V3"][598]
 - "Unveiling secrets of the ESP32":